-Yale has partnered with Coursera, a MOOC platform, to amplify the impact of great teaching beyond the campus.
+Yale has partnered with Coursera, an open course platform, to amplify the impact of great teaching beyond the campus.
 Coursera allows free access to high-quality educational materials with a social, interactive approach designed to assess learning.
 See all of Yale’s Coursera offerings.

-For faculty interested in submitting a MOOC proposal, please send this form to Sara.Epperson@yale.edu.
-The proposal process is outlined within the form.
+For faculty interested in submitting an open online course proposal, click here to download our form.
+Once you have finished, please send to Sara.Epperson@Yale.edu.
+The process is outlined within the form.

 Open Yale Courses

 Open Yale Courses (OYC) provides lectures and other materials from selected Yale College courses to the public free of charge via the Internet.
 The courses span the full range of liberal arts disciplines, including humanities, social sciences, and physical and biological sciences.

 No course credit, degree, or certificate is available through the Open Yale Courses website.

 The online courses are designed for a wide range of people around the world, among them self-directed and life-long learners, educators, and high school and college students.
 The integrated, highly flexible web interface allows users, in effect, to audit Yale undergraduate courses if they wish to.
 It also gives the user a wide variety of other options for structuring the learning process, for example downloading, redistributing, and remixing course materials.

 Each course includes a full set of class lectures produced in high-quality video accompanied by such other course materials as syllabi, suggested readings, and problem sets.
 The lectures are available as downloadable videos, and an audio-only version is also offered.
 In addition, searchable transcripts of each lecture are provided.